ratwolfzero/hopalong_python/README.md

 ## Recent code changes

-The program now uses the math.copysign function "copysign(1.0,x) which will return the sign of x
+The program now uses the math.copysign function "copysign(1.0, x) which will return the sign of x

-- 1.0 if x is positive, +0.0 or INFINITY
+- 1.0 if x is positive, +0.0 or +∞
 - -1.0 if x is negative, -0.0 or NEG_INFINITY

 This modification handles borderline cases more effectively, allowing different behavior with inputs like: